7 Weeks Evening Throwing Course (Advanced) 2023

-The Level 2 (Improvers) 7-week course has been designed for those who have completed our Level 1 (Beginners) 7-week course, or who have had similar time on the wheel.
+The Level 3 (Advanced) 7 weeks course has been designed for those who have completed our Level 1 & 2 (Beginners/Improvers) 7 weeks course, or who have had similar time on the wheel.

-Considered a course for advanced beginners, you may work at your own pace to consolidate your knowledge of the craft of throwing on the potting wheel and/or learn additional pottery skills to expand your making scope.
+Considered a course for advanced potters, you may work at your own pace, guided by our expert teacher, to consolidate your knowledge of the craft of throwing on the potting wheel and/or learn additional pottery skills to expand your making scope.
 This will cover wedging, lids, handles, spouts and clay attachments which are some of the more challenging shapes to be acquired.
 Please speak to your teacher in the first class if there are specific skills that you would like to focus on during the course and they will try to accommodate you.

 Where and What Time: This workshop runs for 7 evenings from 6pm to 8pm in our Arran Street East studio in the heart of the Dublin Fruit and Vegetable Markets area.
 Eircode: D07 K744 google map.

 If you would like to give this course as a gift please look at our Gift Cards options here.

 - Demonstrations by the teacher of new pottery skills, and tutoring you to help you learn them.

 - Practice on your individual wheel with unlimited clay and your own wareboard.
 We will provide you with a wareboard, a poly sheet, and a name label for your wareboard at the beginning of each course.
 This is to identify and wrap your work and keep it from drying out too quickly.
 Please take good care of your board, and respect your poly sheet, as you will need it for the duration of the course.